3jimboslice/exportify-to-m3u/README.md

 A simple piece of code, wherever you run it it will turn every CSV file in that folder into a .m3u file with the same name

 ### Use Case
-I used this to covert my spotify playlists from exportify into m3u files so I could own my playlists again.
-I was then able to add them to rhythmbox and use them portably.
+Covert my spotify playlists from exportify into m3u files.

 ### Info
 The m3u files will contain "$ARTISTNAME - $TRACKNAME.m4a" which works for me, as my library is in one giant folder.